0oSaraho0/pp4-kids-activity-site/README.md

 ## Features left to impliment

-- I had planned to add a profile page that the user could add their picture and details about themselves.
+- I had planned to add a profile page where the user could add their picture and details about themselves.
 This would also show all their ideas in one place for easy editing or deleting.
-Unfortunately I ran out of time to add this feature
+Unfortunately, I ran out of time to add this feature

-- Once the profile page was in place I could add an option to show the creators picture as well as name on their ideas.
+- Once the profile page was in place I could add an option to show the creator’s picture as well as their name on their ideas.

 - I had also planned to add search options on the brows ideas page allowing users to search by Activity name, location, price or age range.